decred/dcrdevdocs/docs/developer-guides/transactions/txscript/overview.md

 Decred they have received.

-In a simple transfer of Decred from one address to another, the script will typically specify just two requirements; in order to spend the received the Decred, the recipient must provide:
+In a simple transfer of Decred from one address to another, the script will typically specify just two requirements:

 - a public key that, when hashed, yields the receiving address specified in the script